steveklabnik/steveklabnik.com/src/content/blog/against-names.md

 not writing new CSS when you need to add functionality, which to me is a great sign that the abstraction is working.

-It's also that there is some slight of hand going on here, as we do, on another level.
+It's also that there is some sleight of hand going on here, as we do, on another level.
 An objection that gets raised to doing things this way is "what happens when you need to update a bunch of similar styles?"
 And the answer for that is components.
 That is, it's not so much that utility CSS says that semantic names